terra-campaigns/unsettled/campaigns/Book_01/inklings.md

 - [ ] How to add moral decisions like degenesis
 - [ ] Inflation rules
 - [ ] Razzy wants to find tree sap.
-- [ ] Harald is conflicted to go back, and hopes he does not meet people that dislike him in Hendenburgh.
-- [ ] They find traces of a camp south of the village, just outside.
+- [ ] Promoter some npc from Hendenburgh to it's own page

 ## Snoozed